 When is the next meteor shower?
-See the Almanac’s 2017 Meteor Showers Calendar for the dates of all the principal meteor showers during the year—plus viewing tips.
+See the Almanac’s 2017 Meteor Showers Calendar for the dates of all the principal meteor showers during the year, plus meteor shower viewing tips.

 The most common question is “Where can I see the meteor showers?”

-For everyone, weather conditions and light pollution are the only reasons you can not see the showers.
+- For everyone, weather conditions and light pollution are the only reasons you can not see the showers.
 The sky needs to be dark and clear, away from all the city lights.
 Bright moonlight, within a few days of a full Moon, will also reduce the number of meteors that you will see.
-Now that that question is out of the way, let’s share some tips:

 - When to look?
-The time of the year for each shower is determined by when Earth in its orbit crosses the stream of meteoroids.
+The time of the year for each shower is determined by when in Earth’s orbit it crosses the stream of meteoroids.
 On the chart below, see the “date of maximum,” which shows when meteor showers will be the strongest.

 - Starting around midnight, your location on the globe spins around to the forward-facing half of Earth (in relation to the direction of orbit).
 At dawn, your location on the globe directly faces the direction in which Earth is traveling along its orbit.
 So between midnight and dawn, you’ll be viewing the meteors head-on, for a more frequent display.